Seefaaa/firefox/README.md

   If you are like me and hate rounded corners, this is for you.

   These tweaks attempt to recreate the feel of Quantum with its squared tabs and menus, but in the Proton UI.
-As of FF91, the about:config option to disable proton ("browser.proton.enabled = false") has been deprecated, leaving CSS as the main way to revert the UI.
+As of FF91, the `about:config` option to disable proton (`browser.proton.enabled` = `false`) has been deprecated, leaving CSS as the main way to revert the UI.

 ## Features